dylan-tong-aws/aws-serverless-ml-pipeline/PFR.md

-This is a desired list of enhancements, which hasn't been ordered by priority:
+This is a desired list of enhancements.
+It's not currently ordered by priority:

 1. Build data drift monitoring baseline as part of the training process.
 2. Deploy a seperate endpoint as part of the production deployment.